kirill-vish/kirill-vish.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Research Associate - AI in Genomics @G42 Healthcare.
+subtitle: Research Engineer - AI in Genomics at M42

 profile:
   align: right